Scabies

 When should I see my healthcare provider?

-• You’ve been treated for scabies but still have symptoms or skin issues after a month.
+• Still have symptoms or skin issues after a month.

-• You’ve developed signs of a bacterial infection, like redness or sores with pus.
+• Develop signs of a bacterial infection, like redness or sores with pus.
 These types of infections can lead to more severe medical issues.

-• You have some type of side effect from the medication or the condition that is worrying you.
+• Have some type of side effect from the medication or the condition that’s worrying you.

 A note from Cleveland Clinic

-If you have a rash and it’s so itchy that you can’t sleep, make sure you contact your healthcare provider.
-You may have scabies, which is an infectious disease.
-You and other people close to you should be tested and treated.
+If you have a rash and it’s so itchy you can’t sleep, make sure you contact your healthcare provider.
+You may have scabies, which is an infectious disease caused by tiny mites.
+You and other people close to you should receive treatment right away for scabies.
 You’ll want to contact your healthcare provider if you have any kind of skin rash that doesn’t go away and that causes problems for you.
-Scabies, like many other types of red itchy rashes, can be treated successfully.
+Scabies, like many other types of red and itchy rashes, is treatable with medication.